Hitler Jews, Hitler's Hypocrisy

 Joseph Schmidt: The Jewish Tenor

-Rochus Misch (1917 – 2013) was a member of Hitler's escort guard and who was with him at the Wolf's Lair, situated within the Masurian woods just under five miles east of the Prussian town of Rastenburg, and in the final days of the war within the Berlin bunker acting as a telephone operator.
+Rochus Misch (1917–2013) was a member of Hitler's escort guard and who was with him at the Wolf's Lair, situated within the Masurian woods just under five miles east of the Prussian town of Rastenburg, and in the final days of the war within the Berlin bunker he acted as a telephone operator.
 According to his own personal testimony (see the documentary The Last Witness/Der Letztezeuge https://youtu.be/rfRCQ87W24s) Hitler used to enjoy playing records (music) by Joseph Schmidt, a Jew, within the Wolf's Lair.

 Schmidt was born within the Austro-Hungarian empire in 1904 and who had travelled the world as a renowned tenor.
 When the Germans invaded France in 1940, Schmidt was in the country and after a failed attempt to get to Cuba, he fled to Switzerland to avoid falling into Nazi hands.
 He died in Switzerland in 1942 from a heart attack.